 The last, executive smart loop involves resources planning depending on your company’s Net Promoter distribution.
 At this level, you need to recognize crucial customer categories and focus on what matters most to clients.
 On top of that, it is crucial to develop a solid communication strategy between both your clients and employees.

 Organizational adoption — Incorporate NPS2 in customer satisfaction management

-The final step involves putting everything what you have read in this entry into practice.
+The final step involves putting everything that you have read in this entry into practice.
 You need to build a strategy that is based on information consumption and distribution instead of focusing on surveys only.
 Make sure that all the organizational levels have an access to crucial information that is necessary for them to manage and improve customer satisfaction and loyalty.
 Finally, integrate all the processes to create an integrated system for customer experience management.
 Ensure that employees at all departments know their roles and goals.

-Net Promoter methodology is considered as one of the most effective ways to measure, manage and improve customer satisfaction.
+Net Promoter Score methodology is considered as one of the most effective ways to measure, manage and improve customer satisfaction.
 It has been proved by years of research and appreciated by many companies across the world.
-Not only does it help you find out what customers think about your brand, but it also gives you an insight into the future financial condition of your company, as there is direct linkage between NPS and corporate growth.
+Not only does it help you find out what customers think about your brand, but it also gives you an insight into the future financial condition of your company, as there is a direct linkage between NPS and corporate growth.
 Now you are given a better tool for customer experience leadership that is more adjusted to today’s marketing landscape.
-With NPS2 you can take it to the next level, providing your customers with best experience.
+With NPS2 you can take it to the next level, providing your customers with the best experience.
 Apply tips from this entry in your company and secure the future of your business.